The Fear Of Screwing Up Our Kids As FIRE Parents

 If we were struggling, surely we'd like for him to go to a great school and get a high-paying job so he can not only take care of himself and his future family but also provide us some financial relief as well.
 But we don't have such anxiety.

-We're going to try our best to raise a grounded kid who appreciates the value of a dollar.
-But I know it's going to be a challenge because our son will wonder why his parents are the only parents who never have to go to work.
-He'll wonder why his old man is at every soccer match, every orchestra recital, every play, and every debate.
+I know it's going to be a challenge because our son and daughter will wonder why their parents are the only parents who never have to go to work.
+He’ll wonder why his old man is at every soccer match, every orchestra recital, every play, and every debate.
 He'll see that all I do is type on a keyboard for several hours a day and that's it!

 Inspired By My Mother's Hardship